 Teaching Assistantships.
 Currently, the School of Communication has five teaching assistantships (Graduate Teaching Assistantship or GTA) it can award each semester.
 Each carries with it a stipend of approximately \$10,000 for a nine-month period and a partial waiver of tuition and fees for the academic year.
-Students who are awarded a GTA are expected to teach two courses each semester (three credits each).
-For four of the GTA positions, this means two sections of SC 111, Fundamentals of Public Speaking.
-For the fifth, it involves assisting a full-time faculty member with a large lecture section of COM 101, Communication Analysis.
+Four of the GTA positions involve teaching two sections of SC 111, Fundamentals of Public Speaking, each semester.
+The fifth involves assisting a full-time faculty member with a large lecture section of COM 101, Communication Analysis.
 The school provides orientation and guidance for graduate teachers.
 Additionally, GTAs are bound to the guidelines established by the Graduate College and published in the Graduate Assistantship Policy Handbook (http://home.nau.edu/gradcol/graduateAssistants.asp).